Natural Dog Health Remedies

 Conventional Treatment of Dog Prostate Problems

-To prevent future prostate problems in a male dog, therefore, the best bet is to have the dog neutered by puberty.
+To prevent future prostate problems in a male dog, therefore, many veterinarians suggest having the dog neutered by puberty.
 This will prevent over 90% of all prostate problems in the course of the dog's life.

 Natural Remedies for Dog Prostate Problems

-Quite a few natural remedies and supplements, such as herbs, homeopathic remedies, minerals and vitamins, can be used to treat some canine prostate problems.
-Please visit our page on Natural Canine Prostate Remedies for more information.
+Quite a few natural remedies and supplements, such as herbs, homeopathic remedies, minerals and vitamins, can be used to treat some dog prostate problems.